HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2025-02:
   - TA follow-up
+    - now, again, wants verbal contact.
+Suggest a Pause until we can produce a proper StatamentOfWork.
+      - cannot even start this until next month
     - accepted SoW approach - assuming goodFaith on workLoad planning (in early stages)
       - Sponsored?
         - determine what the sponsorship level can be based on the $25,000 annualy as an HST limit & likely CAD/USD